Cast of Characters

 She is an artist by pedigree and was a painter by trade long before I was born.
 When she was younger she sang in a girl band.
 She still holds contact with friends from her girl band.
 There’s probably a VHS video somewhere of them performing on TV.

 She gravitates more towards materialism and would spend the money if she had it.
 My mother speaks 2nd grade English and has picked up a good amount of Cantonese as well.
-She is well-respected in her social circle as being both benevolent and intelligent.

 Money Habit: Saver